 As per section 194IA, when the property is being sold for a consideration that exceeds Rs.50 Lakhs then the buyer is required to deduct the TDS @ 1% on the sale consideration.

 However, this section will apply only to those cases, when the seller is a resident Indian.
 That is why I’m trying to give you attention in this case.
 Hence, if you are an NRI then this section shall not be applicable for you instead the buyer shall have to deduct the TDS under section 195.

 Now, the next question arises that at what rate, the buyer will deduct the TDS.
 So, generally, under section 195, a 10% rate has been prescribed but please do not confuse here.
 In case of sale of the property, the deduction of TDS all depends upon the nature of the capital gain i.e. it can be long term capital gain or short term capital gain and the tax treatment in both cases has been differently specified in law.
 The details of the rate of deduction have been prescribed in detail.

-Generally, the date of registration is being considered as the date of acquisition.
+Generally, the date of registration is being considered the date of acquisition.

-Now, you know about the long term and short term capital gain, so let’s talk about the tax rates on capital gain.
+Now, you know about the long-term and short-term capital gain, so let’s talk about the tax rates on the capital gain.